wizelineacademy/ruby-on-rails-learning-path/README.md

 For submitting your work, you should follow these steps:

 1. Create a pull request with your code, targeting the master branch of your fork.
-2. Make sure you are adding Apostat23, hivanreyes, David Ojeda, Ricardo Acosta as reviewers
+2. Make sure you are adding Apostat23, hivanreyes, david-ojeda-w, Rikard189 as reviewers
 3. Stay tune for feedback